lloydtorres/budgetbot/README.md

 # budgetbot
-Budgeting for millennials.
+Banking for millennials.
 Built at #DeltaHacks3.